Scuba Dive Medical Requirements

 - Recreational drug use or treatment for, or alcoholism in the past five years?

-If you have answered ‘Yes’ to any one or more of the questions above, you will be required to produce a current dive medical to your scuba Instructor prior to commencing any dive training.
-Failure to produce a current Australian dive medical will result in the termination of your dive course.
+If you have answered ‘YES’ to any one or more of the questions above, you will be required to produce a current dive medical to your scuba Instructor prior to participating in any scuba diving or scuba dive training.
+Failure to produce a current Australian dive medical will result in the termination of your scuba diving activities or your scuba dive course.

 Getting your scuba dive medical:

 If you answered ‘Yes’ to any of the above questions, you are required to get a dive medical that meets Australian Standards AS4005.1.
 Your dive medical must be conducted by a licenced physician using Australian forms and Australian guidelines, however may be conducted outside of Australia.
-Your dive medical must be completed in English within 3 months of commencing dive training.
+Your dive medical must be completed in English within 90 days of commencing your scuba dive activities or scuba dive training.

 To access the necessary forms, please click here

 We strongly recommend that you use a medical centre that specifically caters to scuba diving examinations, unless your doctor is fully versed with the provisions of the Australian standards and the practices involved in scuba diving.